Formulate for CrossFit: How to Disrupt the Endurance Category

 There is no “GNC” for CrossFit.
-If endurance athletes go to bodybuilding.com, they don’t see themselves.
+If endurance athletes go to Bodybuilding.com, they don’t see themselves.
 Targeting thousands of CrossFit boxes individually is incredibly expensive, and exhibiting at endurance races across the country is also prohibitively expensive.
 So, how do you target this large market without a physical retail partner?
-Direct-To-Consumer (DTC) advertising.
+Formulate for CrossFit with direct-to-consumer (DTC) advertising.

 Before we expand on DTC advertising, it’s valuable to review the past and future.
 Below are 11 opportunities that CrossFit/endurance market largely missed.